dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 any ordering between the MIL monads:

 \infrule{isSingleMonad(M_1) \andalso isSingleMonad(M_2)}{highestEffectMonad(M_1, M_2) = M_1}

+An important internal assumption in MIL is that the $highestEffectMonad$ is used only on compatible monads (see $isCompatibleMonad$).

 The most interesting case is when both arguments are monad conses.
 In this case we recurse into the right hand-sides of monad conses, since that is where they